Ottawa police arrest Canadian truck convoy protesters at gunpoint

 A recording, played in both French and English, warned the assembled crowd, “You must leave.
 Anyone found in the zone will be arrested.”

-At least 100 people were taken into custody, according to officials.
+Twenty-one vehicles were towed and least 100 people were taken into custody, according to officials, with some demonstrators found with smoke grenades and fireworks in their bags.

 “We’re in control of the situation on the ground, and continue to push forward to clear our streets,” interim police chief Steve Bell told The New York Times on Friday, when clear-out operations began.
 “We will work day and night until this is completed.”